N3dS3/ml-take-home/response.md

 Oh another note: I think a great reason I'd use it in practice is that in theory, if this does what the paper suggests it does (I'd need to see more outputs to know my opinion more clearly), that's just cool.
 Like, it'd just generate particularly interesting outputs on purpose without you needing to do anything.
 Outputs that specifically were learned by a larger model but *not* by a smaller model.
 Which is simply just a win, in theory.

 So would it be used in pratice?
 Honestly I still won't have a strong read on this until I see more.
 And if I were using in practice, I feel like I'd wanna make a heckuva lotta adjustments to the idea because I'm not too keen on its form as proposed in the paper.
 But IMO, it seems like this idea has a ton of potential.

+OH OH OH actually compared to the alternative of beam search, this idea seems particularly great; it'd take so much less compute to get creativity.
+HUGE win.
+I lowkey kinda see using this method with sufficient modifications.
+Model might just seem so much more creative and intellegent.
+Still have to see more of its outputs for myself but yoooooo that's epic.